-Description: survivors and families of victims, emergency and rescue workers, business and property owners, citizens and civic leaders, and commuters from the five boroughs, as well as suburban New York and New Jersey.
+Description: survivors and families of victims, emergency and rescue workers, business and property owners, citizens and civic leaders, and commuters from the five boroughs, as well as suburban New York and

+New Jersey.
 They will reflect considerable age, income, ethnic, racial, geographic, and gender

-Total Projected Budget: \$2,365,078.71 Total HUD Disaster Recovery Funds: \$500,000.00 Obligated HUD Disaster Funds to Date: \$500,000.00 Unobligated HUD Disaster Funds to Date: \$0.00 Cumulative HUD Disaster Funds to Date: \$500,000.00
+Total Projected Budget: \$2,365,078.71 Total HUD Disaster Recovery Funds: \$500,000.00 Obligated HUD Disaster Funds to Date: \$500,000.00 Unobligated HUD Disaster Funds to Date: \$0.00

+Cumulative HUD Disaster Funds to Date: \$500,000.00

-This activity is closed and all funds have been expended.
+This activity is closed.